nanoc/nanoc.app/content/docs/tutorial.md

 : nanoc uses the Ruby programming language extensively.
 You can get by with only basic Ruby knowledge, but for beginners, we recommend [Ruby in Twenty Minutes](https://www.ruby-lang.org/en/documentation/quickstart/).

 a basic understanding of the command line
 : nanoc is executed on the command line.
-If you need to brush up on your command line skills, we recommend [The Command Line Crash Course](http://cli.learncodethehardway.org/).
+If you need to brush up on your command-line skills, we recommend [The Command Line Crash Course](http://cli.learncodethehardway.org/).

 Create a site
 -------------